Ireland '23 - bibliography

 Cork, Kerry & Southwest Ireland Road Trips, 2020, Lonely Planet Global Limited.
 This small guide has great maps that show the most scenic drives along the entire south coast, from Limerick in the west to Cork in the east.

 Jonathan Swift, His Life and His World, by Leo Damrosch, 2013, Yale University Press.
 I first read this book in 2021, and after this trip read it again.
-Swift is one of the most interesting persons I've ever read about; maybe that's why there's so much info on the Day 2 page.
+Swift is one of the most interesting persons I've ever read about.

 note - see way below for the story about Swift & Stella.

-Lessons from the Bench, Reflections from a life spent in Ireland's Criminal Court, by (retired) Judge Gillian Hussey, Gill Books 2022.
-This book covers a wide spectrum of social issues as seen over the last 40 years, from a Judge's perspective.
-I bought it on a whim at the National Art Museum gift shop and this book gave me a completely unexpected (cultural) perspective on the city of Dublin.
+Lessons from the Bench, Reflections from a life spent in Ireland's Criminal Court, by (retired) Judge Gillian Hussey, Gill Books, 2022.
+This book covers a wide spectrum of social issues as seen in the 40 years prior to the Judge's retirement in 2004.
+Bought it on a whim at the National Art Museum gift shop, this book gave me a completely unexpected (cultural) perspective on the city of Dublin.

 An Unsung Hero, Tom Crean - Antarctic Survivor, by Michael Smith, 2000, Collins Press.
-The great thing about this book is that you learn all about the Robert F. Scott and Ernest Shackleton Antarctic Expeditions.
-It does not take long before you realize you are reading a collection of the greatest outdoor adventure/survival tales ever told.
+The great thing about this book is that you learn all about the Robert Falcon Scott and Ernest Shackleton Antarctic Expeditions, as well as the Amundsen triumph of being the first to reach the south pole, in Antarctica, 800 miles away, at 10,000 ft.
+It is not long before you realize you are reading a collection of the greatest outdoor adventure/survival tales ever told.

-It is a well-written story and it is amazing that little was known about Crean until this book came out.
-Turns out in his later years - helping his wife run the South Pole Pub - it was a time of strong anti-British sentiment in Ireland.
-Tom Crean kept mum about his 27 years in the British Navy, and, he hid medals given to him in person by the King of England.
+This is a well-written book & it is amazing that so little was known about Crean until this book came out.
+Turns out in his later years - helping his wife run the South Pole Pub - it was a time of strong anti-British sentiment in Ireland and he had to keep mum about his 27 years in the British Navy, and he hid the medals given to him in person by the King of England.

 Neolithic Britain, The transformation of Social Worlds, by Keith Ray and Julian Thomas, 2018 Oxford University Press.
 This book, written by two of Britain's pre-eminent Neolithic era archeologists, reads a bit like a textbook, and when I read it in '22, I learned about passage tombs like Tara, Nowth, and Newgrange & it was my intro to the Neolithic era.

-Neolithic "passage tombs" oriented to a solstice sunrise or sunset, were constructed in Ireland, the Scotland, France, the Orkneys, and parts of Norway.
-This possibly shows a wide-spread belief in annual rebirth, a kind of Solstice-based religion, or a set of beliefs, before a time of written language ?
-A mystery & the tombs are silent on this subject.
+Neolithic "passage tombs", oriented to a solstice sunrise or sunset, were constructed in Ireland, Scotland, France, the Orkneys, and parts of Norway.
+This possibly shows a wide-spread belief in cosmic rebirth, a kind of Solstice-based belief, before a time of written language, a true historical mystery & the tombs are silent on the subject.
+Archeologists are loathe to speculate but this book certainly does present the evidence.

 return to Ireland 23 index